-- 1. When the unit is on, pressing the Backlight button will turn the backlighting on for 30 seconds.
+- 1. When the unit is on, pressing the Backlight key 🕥 will turn the backlighting on for 30 seconds.
 Additional presses will turn off the backlighting. - 2.
-If the device is being used in a dark location, any button press will activate the backlight.
+If the device is being used in a dark location, press any key to activate the back light.

-CAUTION: Excessive use of the back light can reduce the life of the batteries.
+CAUTION: Excessive use of the backlight can reduce the life of the batteries.